easwar16/Car-Wash-Management-Application/README.md

 	- signup

-	- search based on place
+	- Search based on the place

-	- booking based on the availability of day (5 per day)
+	- Booking based on the availability of the day (5 per day)

-	- get the booking status (success, pending , rejected )
+	- Get the booking status (success, pending, rejected )

-	- logout
+	- Logout

  ### Admin Use Cases

- 	- login (for admin use separate UI)
+ 	- Log in (for admin use separate UI)

  	- Add places

  	- Add services (water wash and basic services)

- 	- view all the bookings, filter based on place and date
+ 	- View all the bookings, filter based on place and date

  	- accept/reject  booking

-### How to setup the code:
+### How to set the code:

  	- Fork the Directory